 Every effort will be taken to maintain confidentiality.
-Information about you may be stored electronically on a secure server, and paper notes will be kept in a key-locked filing cabinet or in a restricted access office at the Imperial Clinical Research Facility.
+Information about you may be stored electronically on a secure server, and paper notes will be kept in a key-locked filing cabinet at the Medical and Surgical Research Unit.
 Trial results will be published in a scientific journal but nothing that could identify you will be included in any report or publication.